Recognize - Reclaim - Reset: Practical Tools to Tame the Burnout Bitch

 Compassion Fatigue | emotionally worn from caring for and about others, numbing out, detaching |

-🧠 SEL Connection This is self-awareness in action Recognition helps with the development of self-management tools that actually fit your reality.
+This represents self-awareness in action.
+Recognition helps you develop self-management tools that truly align with your reality.

 Reclaim